ibrahimgedikdev/ibrahimgedikdev/README.md

 </h1>

 <p>
 I'm passionate and self-taught Front-end Developer.
-I tend to create visually appealing and user-friendly websites and applications as a Front-end Developer.
+I tend to create visually appealing and user-friendly websites and applications.
 I'm currently living in Amasya, Turkey and developing user interfaces as a Front-end Developer
 </p>
 <p>Ask me about anything</p>